Super Mario Bros. Wonder: Development

+Release

 Wonder was announced during a Nintendo Direct presentation on June 21, 2023, and was released on October 20, 2023, for the Nintendo Switch.
-It is the first traditional 2D side-scrolling Super Mario game since New Super Mario Bros.
+It is the first 2D side-scrolling Super Mario game since New Super Mario Bros.
 U (2012).
 Wonder is the first game to feature Kevin Afghani as the new voice of Mario and Luigi, following the announcement of previous actor Charles Martinet's departure from the roles in August 2023.
 Sonic Superstars, a similar 2D side-scrolling platform game by Sega's Sonic Team, was released three days prior.
 Tezuka and Sonic Superstars producer Takashi Iizuka stated that this was a coincidence, despite how long it had been since either franchise had a 2D entry.
 It was the first time 2D Super Mario and Sonic the Hedgehog games had been released close to one another since the 1990s Nintendo–Sega console war.

 During a Nintendo Direct presentation on September 12, 2025, an expanded version titled Super Mario Bros.
-Wonder: Nintendo Switch 2 Edition + Meetup in Bellabel Park was announced, for release on Nintendo Switch 2 in Q2 2026.
-This expanded edition will include a new Bellabel Park world with levels focusing on both competitive and cooperative multiplayer.
-The announcement also confirmed that recurring antagonists the Koopalings will appear in an unknown capacity.
+Wonder: Nintendo Switch 2 Edition + Meetup in Bellabel Park was announced, for release on Nintendo Switch 2 in early 2026.
+This expanded edition includes a new Bellabel Park world with levels focusing on both competitive and cooperative multiplayer.
+The announcement also confirmed that recurring antagonists the Koopalings appear.
+The edition released on March 26, 2026.